-II.
-SERVICE DEVELOPMENT PROGRESS A. Jointly, with the community transportation coordinator and the local coordinating board, develop the Transportation Disadvantaged Service Plan (TDSP) following CTD guidelines.
-(Task 1) Sumter County TDCB apporved the minor update to the adopted Sumter County TDS at the June 8, 2020 TDCB meeting. В. Encourage integration of "transportation disadvantaged" issues into local and regional comprehensive plans.
+П. SERVICE DEVELOPMENT PROGRESS А. Jointly, with the community transportation coordinator and the local coordinating board, develop the Transportation Disadvantaged Service Plan (TDSP) following CTD guidelines.
+(Task 1) The Lake County TDSP was amended and approved at the June 8, 2020 Lake County TDCB meeting and is included in the fourth quarter invoice В. Encourage integration of "transportation disadvantaged" issues into local and regional comprehensive plans .
 Ensure activities of the local coordinating board and community transportation coordinator are consistent with local and state comprehensive planning activities including the Florida Transportation Plan.
-(427.015, FS) The MPO updated the Public Particiaption Plan to include the TDCB as part of the public outreach plan to encourage particiaption of the underrepresented population in Sumter County.
-C. Encourage the local community transportation coordinator to work cooperatively with regional workforce boards established in Chapter 445, F.S., and provide assistance in the development of innovative transportation services for participants in the welfare transition program.
-(427.0157, FS) The regional workforce is represented on the Sumter County TDCB.
+(427.015, FS) package.
+NA C. Encourage the local community transportation coordinator to work cooperatively with regional workforce boards established in Chapter 445, F.S., and provide assistance in the development of innovative transportation services for participants in the welfare transition program.
+(427.0157, FS) NA

 III.
-TECHNICAL ASSISTANCE, TRAINING, AND EVALUATION PROGRESS A. Provide the LCB with quarterly reports of local TD program administrative support accomplishments as outlined in the grant agreement and any other activities related to the TD program.
-(Task 9) The MPO TD Progress report is included in the JUne 8, 2020 Sumter County TDCB agenda packet. В. Attend at least one Commission-sponsored training , including but not limited to, the CTD's regional meetings, the CTD's annual training workshop, or other sponsored training.
-(Task 10) MPO Executive Director attended the CTD/FPTA annual confernce in Orlando October 2019 C. Attend at least one CTD meeting each year within budget/staff/schedule availability.
-MPO Executive Director attended the October 15, 2019 CTD Business meeting in Orlando D. Notify CTD staff of local TD concerns that may require special investigations.
+TECHNICAL ASSISTANCE, TRAINING, AND EVALUATION PROGRESS А. Provide the LCB with quarterly reports of local TD program administrative support accomplishments as outlined in the grant agreement and any other activities related to the TD program.
+(Task 9) The MPO TD Quarterly report was included in the June 8, 2020 Lake County TDCB agenda packet. В. Attend at least one Commission-sponsored training , including but not limited to, the CTD's regional meetings, the CTD's annual training workshop, or other sponsored training.
+(Task 10) MPO Executive Director attended the Oct 2019 Annual CTD Training workshp.
+C. Attend at least one CTD meeting each year within budget/staff/schedule availability.
+MPO Executive Director attended the CTD business meeting in October 2019 D. Notify CTD staff of local TD concerns that may require special investigations.
 NA E. Provide training for newly-appointed LCB members.
 (Task 3) NA F. Provide assistance to the CTC, purchasing agencies, and others, as needed, which may include participation in, and initiating when necessary, local or regional meetings to discuss TD needs, service evaluation and opportunities for service improvement.
 NA G. To the extent feasible, collect and review proposed funding applications involving "TD" funds consistent with Chapter 427, F.S., and Rule 41-2, F.A.C., and provide recommendations to the LCB.
 (427.0157, FS) NA H. Ensure the local coordinating board conducts, as a minimum, an annual evaluation of the community transportation coordinator.
-The local coordinating board shall evaluate the coordinator using the Commission's Evaluation Workbook for Community Transportation Coordinators and Providers in Florida (at a minimum using the modules The Sumter County TDCB reviewed and approved the 2019/20 Annual CTC evaualtion at the JUne 8, 2020 TDCB meeting.

-concerning Competition In Use of Operators, Cost-Effectiveness and Efficiency, and Availability of Service) and local standards as defined in the Transportation Disadvantaged Service Plan.
-(Task 2B) I. Assist the CTD in joint reviews of the CTC.
-The MPO supports the CTD in the annual review of the CTC.
+The local coordinating board shall evaluate the coordinator using the Commission's Evaluation Workbook for Community Transportation Coordinators and Providers in Florida (at a minimum using the modules NA concerning Competition In Use of Operators, Cost-Effectiveness and Efficiency, and Availability of Service) and local standards as defined in the Transportation Disadvantaged Service Plan.
+(Task 2B) Ι. Assist the CTD in joint reviews of the CTC.
+The MPO performed the annual evaluation of the CTC and presented their findings at the June 8, 2020 TDCB meeting.
 J. Ensure the LCB annually reviews coordination contracts to advise the CTC whether the continuation of said contract provides the most cost effective and efficient transportation available, consistent with Rule 41-2, F.A.C.
-The TDCB reviews all coordinations contract on an annual basis.
-K. Implement recommendations identified in the CTD's QAPE reviews.
-As needed.
+NA К. Implement recommendations identified in the CTD's QAPE reviews.
+NA